-Learn more about managing the Duplicated Matching Rules in Salesforce
+Learn more about managing Duplicate Rules & Matching Rules in Salesforce

-We recommend you to create 2 duplicated rules for both Contact and Lead objects and associate it with Email Matching Rule.
+We recommend you to create 2 Duplicate Rules for both Contact and Lead objects and associate it with an Email-based Matching Rule.

 By default, Fundraise Up pre-fills the following data in your Mapping rules.

 Fundraise Up Supporter Object

 You can change this mapping or extend your contact data with more data-points that we have available.
 Not all Salesforce installations will have a place for all of our data.
 The default fields above however are usually common in all installations.

 In this example, you may want to store the contact Employer Name in one of your contact fields, if you have a field for it in Salesforce: